RoboOmniSim/Robostudio/README.md

-## use omnisim-issac backend to implement policy
+## use Roboverse backend to implement policy

 Use pre-build or custom urdf and fix collision group based on omnisim
 ```bash